Disclaimer: Don't own them!

 "I didn't b'lieve it when dey first told me.
 Or instead, didn't want t' b'lieve it.
 It was so unlike y', chere, so different from de Rogue I met an' fell in love with.

-Remy slowed down his car, looking out the window and up to line of old grey buildings.
+Remy slowed down his car, looking out the window and up to the line of old grey buildings.
 It had to be around here.

 Now that he was maybe only a few minutes from seeing her again, his heart felt so heavy it almost ached.
 How could he spend all this time away from her?
 He always tried to pretend he had moved on, and that she was just a nice memory from a part of his life when things seemed right.
-In spite of he never held her hands without gloves, and there was always a thin fabric between their lips in the very few times they had kissed, he wished he could bring back those days when they spent so much time together, back at the mansion, when he was an X-Man.
+In spite of the fact that he never even held her hands without gloves, and there was always a thin fabric between their lips in the very few times they had kissed, he wished he could bring back those days when they spent so much time together, back at the mansion, when he was an X-Man.
 True, there were hard times too, but…

 All the reasons he used to give himself now seemed completely absurd and stupid.
 Why did he wait so long?
 Why did he ever leave, to begin with?